ThatXliner/fall-syntax/README.md

  - My ***epic*** friends [@KomodoKode](https://github.com/KomodoKode) and [@thatdevboyjun](https://github.com/thatdevboyjun) for feedback, suggestions, and critique!
 Thanks guys!
  - @tterb for his *amazing* https://github.com/tterb/Atomic-Monokai-Pro-syntax
  - The [City lights theme][2] for major inspiration
  - Wimer Hazenberg and his [Monokai Pro theme](https://monokai.pro/), which has heavily influenced the design.
-You can see traces of Monokai hidden in the theme
+You can still see traces of Monokai hidden in the theme
  - [Coolors.co](https://coolors.co/) for the *epic* palette generator (and color editor)

 [1]: https://github.com/tterb/Atomic-Monokai-Pro-syntax